Software-Engineering-Group-UP/RSE-UP/README.md

 **PLEASE NOTE** currently still a WIP!

+a general todo list is as follows
+[ ] Workflow section
+[ ] more exercises
+[ ] re-evaluate course after 2024 run.

 The source material for our iteration of the work can be cited as:
  ```